thewca/wca-regulations/wca-regulations.md

         - 9b3a) Round formats for these events are: "Best of X" (where X is 1, 2, or 3).
         - 9b3b) For theese events, the WCA also recognizes "Mean of 3" rankings and records based on the times from "Best of 3" rounds.
     - 9b4) 3x3x3 Multi-Blind.
-        - 9b4a) Round format for this events is: "Best of X" (where X is 1, 2, or 3).
+        - 9b4a) Round format for this event is: "Best of X" (where X is 1, 2, or 3).
 For a Combined Round, the round format is "Best of X" (where X is 1 or 2) for the first phase and "Best of 3" for the second phase.
     - 9b5) 3x3x3 Fewest Moves.
         - 9b5a) Round formats for this event are: "Best of X" (where X is 1 or 2) and "Mean of 3".
 - 9f) The results of a round are measured as follows: